mas-4/pass-tree/README.md

 Other than those two parameters, it seems that all of `tree`'s options work, provided they come in the middle.

+The output conforms to the same output style as the default call of `pass`.

 ## Installation
 Clone the repo `git clone https://github.com/malan88/pass-tree`, and copy the file `tree.bash` to the directory `.password-store/extensions`.
 That is